ASTRA: Let Arbitrary Subjects Transform in Video Editing: Method

-This design ensures that within subject regions (where $\tilde{m}_i$ is high), editing is primarily guided by depth to recover geometry and proper layering, while in background regions (where $\tilde{m}_i$ is low), mask constraints dominate to preserve appearance and temporal stability.
+This alignment strategy guarantees that within the target subjects (high $\tilde{m}_{i}$), the generative process is primarily guided by depth to recover proper geometry and occlusion ordering, whereas in the background (low $\tilde{m}_{i}$), mask constraints dominate.
+Finally, we gather these aligned features across all $K$ layers to form the comprehensive retarget feature set $F^{retarget}=\{F_{k}^{retarget}\}_{k=1}^{K}$, which is subsequently injected into the primary video generation model.